Lixxia/fitbit-authenticator/README.md

 ![](Authenticator-screenshot.png)

 This app currently supports storing up to 10 tokens.
 Each token is submitted in the form `name:key` and must have a unique name.
+Due to hardware constraints on the watch, the TOTP calculations must be done on the companion app which runs on the phone.
+Upon submission of the secret key the data is stored on the phone and stripped from the visible settings.
+Every 30 seconds the watch requests the new translated tokens from the phone, these are calculated on the companion and sent back to the watch via fitbit's [Messaging API](https://dev.fitbit.com/build/reference/companion-api/messaging/).

-Upon submission the data is sent to the device and the secret key will be stripped from the phone/settings.
-This leaves the only copy of the data stored on the watch *Please be aware of this and do not use this as your sole source of accessing these MFA tokens*.
-If the app is uninstalled all associated data is removed.
+If the app is uninstalled all associated data is removed. *Please do not use this as your sole source of accessing these MFA tokens*

 Configuration is offered for changing the color, changing the font and displaying a text-based counter.
 The settings also support removal and re-order of the tokens.